homan-uppu/writing/Essays/On college/Why college is outdated.md

 - Coming back to education: standardized education doesn't work for creative skills because you can't say with confidence whether someone with an education in that creative skill can actually make a living doing it after graduating.
 - Therefore, in creative domains, the transactional educational business model in which we pay an upfront “tuition” (and often take out a loan to do so) in exchange for an education that we hope will enable us to build a career no longer works.

-ISAs might seem different than the traditional exchange tuition for education, but it's basically the same thing: it shifts the risk from the student to the institute, but if the underlying economics doesn't work out, the institute will find it very difficult to sustain itself, let alone thrive.
+- ISAs might seem different than the traditional exchange tuition for education, but it's basically the same thing: it shifts the risk from the student to the institute, but if the underlying economics doesn't work out, the institute will find it very difficult to sustain itself, let alone thrive.

-As a result, the Tech industry has found itself in an interesting situation: It says it operates a certain way (according to the state of the world with a much lower bar for creativity), while operating according to a much higher bar for creativity.
+- As a result, the Tech industry has found itself in an interesting situation: It says it operates a certain way (according to the state of the world with a much lower bar for creativity), while operating according to a much higher bar for creativity.

+- It's sad and funny that every few months a post by a software engineer will go viral claiming that the software engineering interview is broken.
+They're right, it is!
+But I haven't heard of any good, economically feasible alternative because creative skills resist standardized evaluation.
+If it was a problem that could be fixed with a better standardized assessment, it would have been by now.